No. 2 Ohio State beats No. 9 Penn State to take Big Ten East - WHIZ News

 NO. 14 WISCONSIN 45, PURDUE 24

 MADISON, Wis.
-(AP) — Jonathan Taylor ran for 222 yards — the 12th time he has at least 200 in his career —and a touchdown for Wisconsin.
+(AP) — Jonathan Taylor ran for 222 yards — the 12th time he’s had at least 200 in his career —and a touchdown for Wisconsin.

 Wisconsin (9-2, 6-2 Big Ten, No. 12 CFP)extended its winning streak over the Boilermakers to 14 games.
 Jack Coan completed 15 of 19 passes for 203 yards and two touchdowns against one interception.